Eontec/eontec.github.io/_posts/2023-09-13-Black-Guild-V6C7.md

 　There are no other monsters friendly to humans, except for Riri, so it is only natural that Maki-san is interested in her.
 　Riri's eyes fluttered in surprise.
 Naturally, her eyes met those of Maki-san, who was standing right in front of me.

-　Maki's expression hardens for a moment, and then he smiles.
+　Maki's expression hardened for a moment, and then she smiled.

-"Oh, well, well, well, well, well, well.
+"Oh, well, well, well.
 It's so nice to finally meet you, cutie.
 I've been waiting for the day I'd meet you for ages."

 　At the sound of her mousy voice and gaze, Riri seemed to pull back a little, "Riri......."
 　It was indeed Maki-san who could make Riri, who was always so easy-going, to pull away.